Big and Tall Fit Guide

 A great thermal shirt should be a reliable staple in your wardrobe, whether you’re layering it under a flannel for a chilly day or wearing it on its own.
 It all comes down to three key elements: the right fabric, a fit designed for your frame, and construction that’s built to last.
 Getting these details right is the difference between a shirt you tolerate and one you’ll want to live in all season.

-Start with the Right Fabric
+First Things First: Pick the Right Fabric

 The foundation of any great thermal is the fabric.
 It determines how warm, breathable, and comfortable the shirt will be.
 A classic waffle knit made from 100% cotton is often a top choice because it’s soft, traps heat effectively, and still lets your skin breathe to prevent overheating.
 Some of the most comfortable heavyweight thermal shirts are made from pure cotton for exactly this reason.
 While synthetic blends can offer more stretch, nothing quite beats the feel of high-quality cotton for all-day wear.
 The right material ensures your thermal works with you, keeping you warm without making you feel stuffy or restricted.